Sinepitis/TTPracticalAssignment/Tasks.md

 TODO:

-Write all the tasks for the project
+Write all the tasks for the project.